RoanH/Picross/README.md

 - Realtime feedback via the numbers on the side.
 - Option to see a possible solution for each puzzle.
 - Zoomable and movable board where the hint numbers follow the view so they are never off screen.
+- Ability to update multiple tiles at the same time by dragging.

 ## Rules
 _[See also the Wikipedia article.](https://en.wikipedia.org/wiki/Nonogram)_